Skip to main content

 "I think that having my master's degree is going to help move me onto the next phase of hopefully becoming a project manager," he said.

-Earning a master’s degree can open the door to advancement within your company, help you tackle new career goals and can also boost your long-term earning potential.* Master’s degree holders’ median weekly earnings were about 16% higher than bachelor’s degree holders and 64% higher than associate degree holders in 2023, according to BLS.*
+Earning a master’s degree may open the door to advancement within your company, help you tackle new career goals and possibly even boost your long-term earning potential.* For example, master’s degree holders’ median weekly earnings were about 16% higher than bachelor’s degree holders and 64% higher than associate degree holders in 2023, according to BLS.*

 Read more: Is a Master's Degree Worth It?